YuRzbeta/deeppointcloud-benchmarks/docs/how_to_do/how_to_do.md

         )
 ```

-This part creates some transform and train / test dataset.
+This part creates some transforms, as well as the train and test datasets.

 ```python
 self._create_dataloaders(train_dataset, test_dataset, val_dataset=None)
 ```

-This line is important.
-It is going to wrap your datasets directly within the correct dataloader.
+This line is important - it wraps your datasets directly within the correct dataloaders.
 Don't forget to call this function.
-Also, we can observe it is possible to provide a ```val_dataset```.
+Notice also that it is possible to provide a ```val_dataset```.

-<h4> Associate a ```metric tracker``` to your dataset </h4>
+<h4> Associate a metric tracker to your dataset </h4>

 ```python
     @staticmethod